“Heroes make their own fate.”

 • Arts writer Lauren Buscemi chats with James about his self-portrait.

 James Marks (b.
-1978) is a Southern outsider artist based in Shreveport, LA., who twists and wraps wire to make images, usually in the form of human figures.
+1978) is a Louisiana folk artist who twists and wraps wire to make sculptures, usually in the form of human figures.

-His sculpture—"Oscar Joseph” is in the permanent collection of the Shreveport Regional Arts Council.
+His sculpture—"Oscar Joseph” is one of those larger ones.
+Named after his Pa-Pa, it’s in the permanent collection of the Shreveport Regional Arts Council.

 • James On His Work: